• Skip to primary navigation

 In addition, I complement that dried chile paste with a few warm spices.
 Cumin is a given, but I also include cinnamon, allspice and cloves, which add a richness.
 When these elements all come together, you’re in for one lip-smacking delicious bowl of authentic Texas chili.

-Bonus: If you love this recipe, make sure you also check out my short rib chili!
+Bonus: If you love this recipe, make sure you also check out my smoked chili, short rib chili and Dutch oven chili!

 What Is Texas Chili?